top of page

 Surgical Complexity and a Critical Misstep

-The most frightening chapter occurred when my son was in graduate school.
-A tumor in his oral
+The most frightening chapter occurred during my son’s early 20s, when a tumor in his oral cavity was

 With the birth of my daughter’s children, the story evolved, moving from mere confusion to a clear quest for knowledge and community.
 When her son was born with tumors in his leg & head (2020), the medical world had advanced.
 A watch and wait approach was recommended, reflecting a better understanding of the conditions natural course.